 The maximum lump sum available is 25% of the value of your pension benefits.

 Taking a PCLS at retirement will leave you with a reduced pension.
 The calculation is not straightforward.
-The table on page 8 shows comparisons between a full pension (option 1) or a PCLS with a reduced pension (option 2) for an individual aged 67
+If you want to receive a quotation of your benefits please contact us for an estimate.